Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 * Add (in the new *DocumentStorageDriver*) the *targetNamespace* accompanied with its prefix, using method *XmlDrivers_DocumentStorageDriver::AddNamespace*.
 The same is done for all namespaces objects which are used by the new persistence, with the exception of the "ocaf" namespace.
 * Pass (in every OCAF attribute driver) the namespace prefix of the *targetNamespace* to the constructor of *XmlMDF_ADriver*.

-@section occt_ocaf_9a Persistent  Data Storage

-@subsection occt_ocaf_9a_1 Introduction

-In OCAF, persistence, that is, the mechanism used to  save a document in a file, is based on an explicit formal description of the  data saved.

-When you open a document, the application reads the corresponding file and first creates a memory representation of it.
-This representation is then converted to the application data model —  the OCAF-based data structure the application operates on.
-The file's memory representation  consists of objects defined by classes known as persistent.

-OCAF includes a ready-to-use schema suitable for most  applications.
-However, it can be extended if needed.

-Applications using compound documents extensively (saving data in many files linked together) should implement data management services.
-It is out the scope of OCAF to provide functions such as:
-* Version and configuration management of compound documents;
-* Querying a referenced document for its referencing documents.

-In order to ease the delegation of document management to a data management application, OCAF encapsulates the file management functions in a driver (the meta-data driver).
-You have to implement this driver for your application to communicate with the data management system of your choice.

-@subsection occt_ocaf_9a_2 Schemes of Persistence

-There are three schemes of persistence, which you can use to store and retrieve OCAF data (documents):

-  * <i> Standard</i> persistence schema, compatible with previous OCAF applications.
-This schema is deprecated and supports only reading of standard attributes (no writing).
-  * <i> XmlOcaf</i> persistence, allowing the storage of all OCAF data in XML form
-  * <i> BinOcaf</i> persistence, allowing the storage of all OCAF data in binary format form

-In an OCAF application you can use any persistence schema or even all three of them.
-The choice is made depending on the *Format* string of stored OCAF documents or automatically by the file header data -- on retrieval.

 @section occt_ocaf_10 GLOSSARY

 * **Application** -- a document container holding all documents containing all application data.